bduggan/raku-grammar-prettyerrors/README.md

 failure.
 Instead of returning `nil`, a failure is thrown.
-The exception object has information about the context of the failure, and a pretty error message that be printed.
+The exception object has information about the context of the failure, and a pretty error message that includes some context around the input text.

 It works by wrapping
 the `<ws>` token and keeping track of a highwater